Getting Started

 Option 4: Local Demo Script

 Don't have a cluster yet?
-Spin up a local kind cluster with Flux and Gyre pre-installed using our demo script:
+Spin up a local kind cluster with Flux and Gyre pre-installed using our demo script (it creates required Helm secrets automatically):

 curl -sL https://raw.githubusercontent.com/entropy0120/gyre/main/scripts/demo.sh | bash